Some Reasons Why Dehumidifier Running but Not Collecting Water

-You have a dehumidifier at home, but it puzzles you when your dehumidifier running but not collecting water.
+You have a dehumidifier at home, but it puzzles you when your dehumidifier is running but not collecting water.
 You know that the machine is extremely helpful, especially when you live in a humid area.
-Not only it improves breathability, but it can also help keep the air within the room clean and free from allergens.
+Not only it improve breathability, but it can also help keep the air within the room clean and free from allergens.

 The machine would remove excess moisture from the air, so it’s only logical when collecting water.
 So, when you run the machine yet don’t see it collect water, you start wondering whether it’s functioning well or experiencing damage.